 Key Facts on Psychoeducation

-- Development: founded in the 1980s by psychologist C.M.
+Development: foundedin the 1980s by psychologist C.M.
 Anderson

-- Conditions that benefit from psychoeducation: schizophrenia, depression, anxiety, bipolar disorder, eating disorders, attention-deficit/hyperactivity disorder, autism spectrum disorder, psychosis
+Conditions that benefit from psychoeducation: schizophrenia, depression, anxiety, bipolar disorder, eating disorders, attention-deficit/hyperactivity disorder, autism spectrum disorder, psychosis

-- Types of psychoeducation: diagnosis and treatment, coping skills, group psychoeducation, family psychoeducation
+Types of psychoeducation: diagnosis and treatment, coping skills, group psychoeducation, family psychoeducation

-- Ways that psychoeducation can help: allows people to feel in control of their treatment; can teach valuable skills such as problem-solving, communication skills, and social skills; reduces stigma and judgment surrounding mental health disorders; incorporates family members and loved ones into treatment, reduces the chance of relapse for certain mental disorder symptoms; increased physical health and overall well-being; helps people to better respond to triggers and stressors
+Ways that psychoeducation can help: allows people to feel in control of their treatment; can teach valuable skills such as problem-solving, communication skills, and social skills; reduces stigma and judgment surrounding mental health disorders; incorporates family members and loved ones into treatment, reduces the chance of relapse for certain mental disorder symptoms; increased physical health and overall well-being; helps people to better respond to triggers and stressors

-- Ways to pay for psychoeducation: cash or self-pay, healthcare insurance, Medicaid, Medicare, financial assistance
+Ways to pay for psychoeducation: cash or self-pay, healthcare insurance, Medicaid, Medicare, financial assistance

-Psychoeducation at Mark Behavioral Health
+Psychoeducation in Lantana, Florida at Mark Behavioral Health

 When people do not properly understand their mental health condition, it can be detrimental to both their short-term and long-term healing.